 Sasori chuckled, and Itachi looked up at him, a little surprised.
-He'd never heard the man laugh.
+He'd never heard the man laugh like this, soft and almost intimate.
 It sounded so real.
 Itachi rubbed his hands together to fight off a slight chill.

 "What a human thing to say.
 But there's something even more precious to you than your bravery."
 Sasori smirked.
 "You may be fearless, but I bet whatever you're hiding isn't.
 What happens if you die tomorrow?
 Will you be satisfied then?"

 Itachi schooled his features and forced himself not to swallow.
 "My situation isn't so desperate."

 "What could be more important than your own life?"